avlakh/beetroot_project/README.md

 This project is a website of a webdesign studio called "{finsweet" that helps customers create their own websites.

-This project is powered by Vue 3 framework and includes 11 webpages - 2 of those are templates for dynamic creation.
+This project is powered by Vue 3 framework and includes 11 webpages - 2 of those are templates for dynamic webpages.
 I've used the components approach, trying to avoid the repetitive code.
-Also, I've used NEWS Api, but unfortunately version that is deployed to Github can't allow you to view, but the functionality is in the code :)
+Also, I've used NEWS Api, but unfortunately due to localhost limitation of the API, the Github-hosted version doesn't show the live functionality.
+You can check the code though ;)

 RWD is fully optimized.